 As machine learning algorithms and other forms of AI proliferate and improve, data analytics becomes an even more powerful field for breaking down the sea of data into manageable tidbits of actionable insights.
 Some AI programs will flag anomalies or offer recommendations to decision-makers within an organization based on the contextualized data.

 Without programs like these, all the data capture in the world would be utterly useless.

 How do businesses use your data?

-There are several ways companies use the consumer data they collect and the insights they draw from that data.
-Chief among these uses are improving the customer experience, boosting the effectiveness of marketing campaigns and selling that consumer data to third parties as an additional revenue stream.
+There are several ways companies use the consumer data they collect and the insights they draw from that data:

 For many companies, consumer data offers a way to better understand and meet their customers' demands.
 By analyzing customer behavior, as well as vast troves of reviews and feedback, companies can nimbly modify their digital presence, goods or services to better suit the current marketplace.

 Not only do companies use consumer data to improve consumer experiences as a whole, but they also use data to make decisions on an individualized level, said Brandon Chopp, digital manager for iHeartRaves.

 "Our most important source of marketing intelligence comes from understanding customer data and using it to improve our website functionality," Chopp said.
 "Our team has improved the customer experience by creating customized promotions and special offers based on customer data.
 Since each customer is going to have their own individual preferences, personalization is key."